 Bose took the already-excellent QC35 and updated with Google Assistant.
 The headphone is identical in every way save for the new Google Assistant button.
 This means you still get the class-leading noise cancellation Bose is known for, good sound quality, and incredible comfort.

 The Google Assistant works well on either Android or iOS and provides a similar experience to using a Google Home.
 The headphones will also read back your notifications, which may be redundant for smartwatch users.
 Google Assistant is nice to have but is by no means the reason you should buy this headphone.

 Taken as a whole, the Bose QC35 II NC is an excellent headphone for travelers and commuters.
 Bose has found a good balance of features that will satisfy most mainstream listeners.
-Audiophiles will want to check out the Sony WH-1000XM2 or Sennheiser Momentum Wireless 2 instead.
+Audiophiles however, will want to check out our roundup of the best headphones for the very highest sound quality.

-- Don't miss our round-up of the best noise-cancelling headphones
+- Don't miss our round-up of the best noise-canceling headphones